psg-mit/probzelus-oopsla21/README.md

 }
 ```

 where `stream-name` is the identifier for the stream, `init-val` is the initial value of the stream, and `step-exp` is the expression evaluated at every iteration. `state-pat` is a pattern that binds the input state of the step function and `arg-pat` is a pattern that binds the argument being supplied to the stream.
-Note that `init-val` must be a syntactic value, such as a numeric literal, and that `state-pat` should be compatible with the type of the initial value.
+Note that `init-val` must be a syntactic value (such as a numeric literal) or the instantiation of a stream function (`init` or `infer`) and that `state-pat` should be compatible with the type of the initial value.

 The step function accepts the current state and a supplied argument to compute a pair of (new state, output value).
 Inside the step function, the following core constructs can be used: